homieiot/homie5-device-profiles/README.md

 ### Comments:
 It can be argued that this is a simple binary switch and that it could be represented by an enum, however boolean is the basic definition of a binary switch and provides a uniform representation.
-In generel there are a lot of devies with binary state representations, e.g. battery low: true/false, light: on/off, contact/door: open/closed, sensor: motion/nomotion, tilt-sensor: tilted/level,...
+In general there are a lot of devies with binary state representations, e.g. battery low: true/false, light: on/off, contact/door: open/closed, sensor: motion/nomotion, tilt-sensor: tilted/level,...

 We could opt for a binary state node with an enum, however this would then not properly convey the actual context for the capbility, a switch is not the same as a door-contact sensor, even though they both have essentially 2 states - but the goal should also be to provide context.